 Mine Blasting vs. Construction Vibration

-Surface mine blasting vibrations occur infrequently (perhaps as much as once a day at most mines) and produce vibrations which last, at most, only a few seconds.
+Surface mine blasting vibrations occur infrequently (perhaps as much as once a day at most active mines) and produce vibrations which last, at most, only a few seconds.
 Construction vibration, on the other hand, can persist for minutes, hours, days or even months in some instances.
 To give some sense of these differences in a real-life situation, I have expanded a small part of the construction vibration monitoring record at one location in the diagram at right, so that one can see the detailed time history of the vibrations.
 These paving vibrations (largely from vibratory compactors), from a real-life road reconstruction project in a suburban neighborhood, remain over Federal Transit Administration road construction standards for about a minute at a time in this example.
 There are four such episodes in just the 6 minute period shown in the diagram, of more than an hour of such vibrations in this one pass, of nine such scattered over several days of paving operations, in addition to still more compaction passes involving compaction of the underlying soil.8 Some vibrations recorded on the project lasted as long, were twice the intensity shown here and were repeated some 20 times in front of one home on one day, again, of at least nine such episodes involving the paving operations.

 This difference in duration and number of occurrences between mine blasting and construction vibrations is critical, since long-lasting vibrations can enhance both fatigue and resonance effects, which are of far less importance in short-lived, infrequently repeated blasting vibrations.
 Indeed, USBM RI 8507 indicates this limitation of blasting studies explicitly:

 There are other significant differences between blasting and construction vibrations which also serve to make construction even more concerning from a vibration standpoint than blasting.
 These are discussed later in the CVDG.